Generic Name: Digoxin Injection (di JOKS in)

-- If you will be having a certain procedure to help your heart beat normally (electrical cardioversion), talk with your doctor.
+- If you will be having certain procedures to help your heart beat normally (defibrillation cardioversion), talk with your doctor.
 Be sure your doctor knows you take digoxin injection.

 - Many other drugs interact with digoxin injection.
-These drugs can raise the chance of side effects as well as very bad and sometimes deadly breathing problems.
-Talk with the doctor and pharmacist to make sure that it is safe for your child to use digoxin injection with all of his/her other drugs.
+These drugs can raise the chance of digoxin injection's side effects.
+Talk with your doctor and pharmacist to make sure that it is safe for you to use digoxin injection with all of your other drugs.